Dear R eaders:

 pebbles cleft by the sword of Titan.”

-But a quarter century later in 1859 the
+But a quarter century later in 1859 the full

-full significance of what he had observed
+significance of what he had observed on the

-into focus.
-Edward, his sons Charles and
+focus.
+Edward, his sons Charles and Edward,

-Edward, Jr., and geologist Albert D. Hager
+Jr., and geologist Albert D. Hager had

-had undertaken another geological survey,
+undertaken another geological survey, this

-his surprise, they found rocks in the
+surprise, they found rocks in the Green

-Green Mountains very similar to those on
+Mountains very similar to those on the coast

-Edward and Charles returned to Newport to
+Charles returned to Newport to reexamine

-reexamine those curious puddingstones at
+those curious puddingstones at Purgatory

-Purgatory Chasm.
+Chasm.

 What those flattened pebbles and sharp